Khwaish30-code/Books-to-Scrape--Web-Scraping-and-EDA/README.md

-# 📚 Books to Scrape – Web Scraping & EDA
+# 📚 BookScraper: EDA on Online Books

 ## 🔍 Project Overview
 This project demonstrates an **end-to-end data pipeline** starting from **web scraping**, followed by **data storage**, and then **exploratory data analysis (EDA)**.